larmedina75/gnome-connection-manager/README.md

 Replace USERNAME in examples above with your username.

 # Note about the author
-The original author of GCM is Renzo Bertuzzi (kuthulu@gmail.com) and forked from GCM implementation by matko.jun@gmail.com This work is the port of GMC to Python3 and PyGObjects (GTK+3, GDK 2.6, Vte 2.91) by Luis Armando Medina Avitia (lamedina@gmail.com)
+The original author of GCM is Renzo Bertuzzi (kuthulu@gmail.com), this works is a fork from GCM implementation by matko.jun@gmail.com
+This work is the port of GMC from Python 2 to Python 3 and PyGObjects (GTK+3, GDK 2.6, Vte 2.91) by Luis Armando Medina Avitia (lamedina@gmail.com)